Umuzi-org/ACN-syllabus/content/coding_aptitude_assessment/coding_challenges/task_7/_index.md

 title: 'Coding aptitude assessment challenge: Task 7'
 ---

-Write a function that takes in a number representing the temperature in Celsius and returns the temperature in Fahrenheit.
+Write a function that takes in a number representing the temperature in Celsius and **return** the temperature in Fahrenheit.

 Example usage: